BTM-SA/Sendity/README.md

 ---

+# Our Philosophy

+Every decision in Sendity begins with three principles.

+- Trust

+- Control

+- Simplicity

+Communication should be transparent, honest, and dependable.
+Trust is earned—not assumed.

+The most common tasks should remain effortless, while advanced capabilities should always remain optional.

+---

 ## Who Sendity Is For

 Sendity is for people who want more confidence in their email communications without sacrificing simplicity.